 - Atlanta saw the highest influx of residents, receiving 31.4% of all new residents in 2020.
 Runner-up cities include Savannah (5.3%), Alpharetta (5.2%), and Marietta (4.2%)— whose counties voted Democrat in 2020, as well.

-Georgia’s upcoming Senate runoff may deliver another Democrat win thanks in part to pandemic migrations from 2020, where thousands of Americans left expensive and largely Democrat cities in search of affordable costs of living.
+Georgia’s huge Democrat wins in the Senate runoffs may be due in part to pandemic migrations from 2020, where thousands of Americans left expensive and largely Democrat cities in search of affordable costs of living.

 The state of Georgia was particularly popular for pandemic movers, according to moveBuddha, who assisted 4,474 people in moving to the state between Mar 11 — Nov.
 23, 2020, alone.

-Data provided by moveBuddha reveal that 74.8% of incoming Georgia residents moved from counties that voted for Democrat President-elect Joe Biden in the 2020 Presidential Election.
+Data provided by moveBuddha reveals 74.8% of incoming Georgia residents moved from counties that voted for Democrat President-elect Joe Biden in the 2020 Presidential Election.

-What’s more is that approximately 74.5% of these residents moved to Georgia counties that also voted for Biden, suggesting that the political affiliation of outbound locations (cities-of-origin) may affect future elections in pandemic destinations like Georgia.
+Approximately 74.5% of these residents moved to Georgia counties that also voted for Biden, suggesting political affiliation of outbound locations (cities-of-origin) may have played a role in the recent Democrat victories.

 The high number of possible incoming Democrats contrasts with the state’s withstanding politics, whose elections have favored the Republican party since 1996.
 But despite the state’s conservative history, Georgia voters managed to flip the state in November 2020, allowing Democrat President-elect Joe Biden to secure the state’s 16 electoral votes with a .2% lead.